Best Vegan Cheese For A Dairy Free Charcuterie Board

 Cheese boards are usually smaller boards, like a small wooden board, made up primarily of a variety of cheeses with different textures.

-Soft cheeses, harder cheese, and spreadable cheese like cream cheese are all popular types of cheese to add to a traditional cheese board.
+Soft cheeses, harder cheeses, and spreadable cheeses like cream cheese are all popular types of cheese to add to a traditional cheese board.

-Small clusters of nuts and dry fruits, along with fresh sliced fruits and vegetables may also be arranged on the platter or small-size board to complement the different cheeses.
+Small clusters of nuts and dry fruits, along with fresh sliced fruits and vegetables, may also be arranged on the platter or a small board to complement the different cheeses.

 Think apples, bell peppers, cherry tomatoes, sunflower seeds, and other great options.